 HIE from Placental or Uterine Complications

-The umbilical cord is attached to the placenta, which is a dense network of capillary beds and oxygenated tissue.
-The placenta transports nutrients and oxygen from the uterus to the umbilical cord.
-Issues with the uterus or placenta have the same impact as problems with the umbilical cord – compromising the flow of oxygen and nutrients, which will harm the baby.
-Uterine and placental complications that may cause HIE include:
+The umbilical cord is attached to the placenta.
+The placenta transports nutrients and oxygen from the uterus to the baby through the umbilical cord.
+Issues with the uterus, placenta, or umbilical cord can limit the flow of oxygen and nutrients, which will put the baby at risk for HIE.

 HIE from Uterine Rupture